-Terms and conditions of contract for granting subsidies through the WIDU Platform (https://widu.africa)
+Contract conditions for granting subsidies through the WIDU Platform (https://widu.africa)

 The WIDU online platform is operated by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (‘GIZ’).
-These terms and conditions of contract apply to subsidies that are issued through the WIDU Platform.
-The Subsidy Provider is always GIZ; Recipients are natural or legal persons in Ghana or Cameroon who are registered on the ‘WIDU Platform’ with a verified identity, have accepted these terms and conditions of contract, and have submitted a programme proposal that has been approved by the GIZ programme team (PN 2018.2201.4).
+These contract conditions apply to subsidies that are issued through the WIDU Platform.
+The Subsidy Provider is always GIZ; Grant Recipients (‘Recipients’) are natural or legal persons in participating African countries who are registered on the ‘WIDU Platform’ with a verified identity, have accepted these contract conditions, and have submitted a project proposal that has been approved by the GIZ programme team (PN 2018.2201.4).
 To the extent that ‘WIDU’ is used in the following, WIDU has a legal relationship with GIZ as the Subsidy Provider.
+The terms and conditions for users of the WIDU Platform and the rules on data protection apply in addition to these contract conditions.

-The subsidy shall be provided, following a grant decision taken by GIZ on the basis of the investment payments effectively made and documented by the Recipient and the diaspora donors in Germany, to the amount of at least EUR 250 and not more than EUR 2,500 in total based on a verification of the mini business plan submitted, the user’s identity and the quality of the digital receipts.
+For the Original WIDU Grant, the subsidy shall be provided, following a grant decision taken by GIZ on the basis of the investment payments effectively made and documented by the Recipient in participating African countries and the diaspora donors in participating European countries, to the amount of at least EUR 250 and not more than EUR 2,500 in total based on a verification of the mini business plan submitted, the user’s identity and the quality of the digital receipts.
 Expenditures made outside the support period are not eligible for subsidy.
 The subsidy shall be paid in a ratio of 1 to 1 to the investment payment that has been documented by the Recipient and paid in equal parts by the Recipient and the diaspora donor.
 Investment payments by the Recipient and the diaspora donor that are each less than EUR 125, i.e. that are less than EUR 250 when added together, cannot be taken into account.

 The subsidy is intended exclusively for payment of the measures described on the WIDU platform and approved by GIZ.

-Upon application for the subsidy and submission of all necessary documents by the project manager or their deputies, GIZ shall decide at its sole discretion whether to approve the subsidy, taking account of the development policy objectives of WIDU.
+Upon application for the subsidy and submission of all necessary documents by the Recipient, GIZ shall decide at its sole discretion whether to approve the subsidy, taking account of the development policy objectives of WIDU.
 The following mandatory criteria must be met before a decision on the subsidy is made:

 1. The business and the project meet the following formal requirements:

-- evidence of support transactions from diaspora donors in the form of digital receipts;
+- evidence of support transactions from diaspora donors in the form of digital receipts for the Original WIDU Grant.

-- evidence of investments undertaken by the Recipient in the form of digital receipts.
+- evidence of investments undertaken by the Recipient in the form of digital receipts for Original WIDU Grant and Local Call.

 3. WIDU’s sanctions list check shows no results.